AlexanderKirkpatrick/PizzaParlor/README.md

 * Describe: pizzaCrust

-* Test One: It should return the size and cost of pizza
+* Test One: It should return the crust type and price
 * Code: pizzaCrust ("thin")
+* Expected Output: 2

+* Describe: pizzaSauce

+* Test One: It should return the sauce type and cost
+* Code: pizzaSauce ("alfredo")
 * Expected Output: 2